zng-ui/zng/TODO/_current.md

 * Markdown example broken after inline measure fix.
-    - `link!` is now inline?
+    - Caused by`link!` is now being inline, tested with inline disabled, no error then.
+        - Before the fix inline was disabled in all widgets with child.
+        - Link is a kind of container, need to debug inline info passing by a parent that is inline "neutral".
     - Merge.

 * Implement `lazy` placeholder helper for panels.
-    - `wrap`: Icon example still with the wrong size.
-        - Test different sets and proportions.
-        - Merge.

     - `stack`: TODO, this is the one that will be most used, in lists. maybe support variation of item sizes for this one.
     - `grid`: not possible.